-Richard Hicks is in his fourth year as Director of Bands at Lake Travis High School.
+Richard Hicks is in his fifth year as Director of Bands at Lake Travis High School.
 Mr. Hicks earned a Bachelor of Music degree with teacher certification from the University of Texas at Arlington and a master’s degree in Applied Music from the University of Houston.

 He began his career in education in 2000 as Associate Band Director at Tomball High School in Houston where he served as director of the symphonic winds and marching band.
 During his tenure at Tomball, Mr. Hicks established consistent UIL Sweepstakes for the school’s non‐varsity band.